7RU7H/Archive/Foothold/Active-Directory/Active-Directory-Footholding.md

 # Gaining a Foothold on Active Directory
 For enumeration see [[Active-Directory-Enumeration-Defined]] or general theory and definitions [[Active-Directory-Defined]].
 For commands cheatsheet [[Active-Directory-Commands]] or for Privilege Escalation see [[Active-Directory-Privilege-Escalation]].
-See [[Attacking-Kerberos]] for exclusively Kerberos related and information on the mechanics of Kerberos  [[Active-Directory-Kerberos-Defined]].
+See [[Attacking-Kerberos]] for exclusively Kerberos related and information on the mechanics of Kerberos  [[Active-Directory-Kerberos-Authenication-Defined]].

-## NTLM Authenticated Services
+## NTLM & NetNTLM Authenticated Services
 New Technology LAN Manager(NTLM) is a family of authentication protocols used to authenticate identities of users in the context of Active Directory network.
 Services use Windows' challenge-response protocol  called netNTLM.
 Allowing  services exposable to the internet authenicating on behalf of a client not client directly authenicating to Domain Controller.
+- RDP
+- Internal-Hosted Email
+- Exposed VPN endpoints integrated intp AD
+- Intenert expose Web applications that use NetNTML

 - **Bruteforce**
 [[Hydra-Cheatsheet]], [[Medusa-Cheatsheet]], [[Brutespray-Cheatsheet]], [[Crowbar-CheatSheat]]

 ## LDAP Bind Credentials
 Lightweight Directory Access Protocol (LDAP) is a vendor-neutral application protocol for accessing and maintaining distributed directory information services over IP.
-In the context of Active Directory it used as authentication where an application directly verifies the user's credentials.
+In the context of Active Directory it is used as an authentication mechanicanism where an application directly verifies the user's credentials.
 LDAP authenication is used in AD contexts to integrate third-party applications with AD.
-For more see [[LDAP-Recon]]
+For more see [[LDAP-Recon]].

 #### LDAP Authentication